-The campaign has allowed VPR to expand and renovate its facilities for better collaboration, and create a special fund that will help us innovate in programming and respond to opportunities and the changing media landscape.
-In just a short time, we are already seeing the impacts of the campaign.
+We are thrilled to announce that Vermont Public Radio surpassed a $10 million goal for its VPR Next Capital Campaign on June 29, 2017!
+The campaign has allowed VPR to expand and renovate its facilities for better collaboration, and create a special fund that will help us innovate in news and programming.

 "The funds raised will make possible the facilities, programming, technology, and staffing necessary to keep VPR at the forefront of public media.
 This will provide Vermonters with the opportunity to hear, learn about, and discuss the events and ideas that will shape our world in the 21st century."